matrix-org/matrix-spec/content/client-server-api/modules/end_to_end_encryption.md

 * Clients SHOULD create new [cross-signing keys](#cross-signing) for users who do not yet have cross-signing keys.
-* Users SHOULD have [Secret Storage](#storage) set up to avoid needing to reset their cryptographic identity in case the user does not have an existing device that can [share the secrets](#sharing) with the new device.
+* Clients SHOULD encourage users to set up their [Secret Storage](#storage) to avoid needing to reset their cryptographic identity in case the user does not have an existing device that can [share the secrets](#sharing) with the new device.
 The user's Secret Storage SHOULD contain the user's cross-signing private keys and the [key backup](#server-side-key-backups) decryption key (if the user is using key backup).
 The user's Secret Storage SHOULD have a [default key](#key-storage) (a key referred to by `m.secret_storage.default_key`) that encrypts the private cross-signing keys and key backup decryption key (if available).
 * Clients SHOULD encourage users to [cross-sign](#cross-signing) their devices.
   This includes both when logging in a new device, and for existing devices.
   Clients MAY even go so  far as to require cross-signing of devices by